meltyourface/blank/posts/Being/Guided-Journey-Through-Chakra-Realms-for-Personal-Growth/index.md

 Realm 3: The Solar Plexus Citadel

-Description: The Solar Plexus Citadel is an immense, electrifying yellow city of towering spires and bustling streets, pulsating with power, ambition, and personal purpose.
+**Description**: The Solar Plexus Citadel is an immense, electrifying yellow city of towering spires and bustling streets, pulsating with power, ambition, and personal purpose.
 It showcases a plethora of advanced technology symbolizing progress, development, and growth of personal potential.

-Meditation:
+**Meditation**:
 1. Bring your awareness to the solar plexus chakra, just above your navel.
 2. Visualize an intense yellow energy building up inside of you, pulling you to the realm of the Solar Plexus Citadel.
 3. With each breath, absorb the empowering yellow energy emanating from the vibrant cityscape, invigorating your physical and mental being.